 The things even Google won’t help you with…

-I’ve been living in Porto, Portugal for almost two months—and I absolutely adore this city!
+This is now my second stint living in Porto, Portugal—and I absolutely adore this city!
 It’s not too big, it’s not too small!
-It has beautiful unspoilt beaches, it has friendly locals.
+It has beautiful unspoiled beaches, it has friendly locals.
 It’s cheaper than most European countries, and the level of English is pretty darn great.
 The perfect life for an expat?
 Basically!

-So for those of you who are planning a visit or relocating to this magical city, here are a few tips that I have had to learn the hard way (word of mouth and general exploration, you know—like what we did pre-Internet).
+So for those of you who are planning a visit or relocating to this magical city, here are a few tips for expats in Porto that I have had to learn the hard way (word of mouth and general exploration, you know—like what we did pre-Internet).

 Bottom line: always have some walking around money.